Introduction

 - Aluminum parts need either a separate lower-temperature bath or different chemistry to avoid damage

-- Spent caustic solutions (pH ≥12.5) trigger EPA RCRA hazardous waste classifications
+- Spent caustic solutions may trigger EPA RCRA hazardous-waste requirements depending on the characteristics of the actual waste stream

 - Waste disposal carries regulatory requirements and liability